 5. Do I need the parent's permission to report the immunization?

 No. Parental consent is not required to report immunizations given to individuals age 18 and younger.
 The NYC Health code section 11.04 and 11.07(d) mandates reporting of immunizations for individuals age 18 or younger.

 back to top6.
 Do I need to report immunizations given to individuals age 19 and older?

-Immunizations administered to individuals age 19 years and older may be reported to the Registry, but you will need the written consent of the individual.
+Immunizations administered to individuals age 19 years and older may be reported to the Registry.
+Providers now have the option of documenting either verbal or written consent.
 A sample consent form can be obtained by calling (347) 396-2400, or online, CIR Reporting Consent Form for Individuals 19 years Old and Above Other languages: [En Español].